mickyick/village-flow-app/README.md

 - Advanced reward distribution: Allow groups to donate their rewards or customize prize distribution logic
 - Comments and reactions on activity posts
 - Group chat / DM in-app / integration with Discord
+- Member roles: Allow selected members to manage the group and override terms for exceptional circumstances

 <h2>🎨 Creative Direction</h2>

-Theme: It takes a village to achieve our goals.
+- Theme: It takes a village to achieve our goals.
-Tone: Warm, clean, and welcoming - like a strong community.
+- Tone: Warm, clean, and welcoming - like a strong community.
-Colors: Muted autumn palette – amber, forest green, rust, sand.
+- Colors: Muted autumn palette – amber, forest green, rust, sand.
-Fonts: Modern, rounded sans-serifs with friendly polish.
+- Fonts: Modern, rounded sans-serifs with friendly polish.
+- Graphics: Hand-drawn illustrations to feel more personal